sen-laboratories/sen-core/README.md

 <h1 align="center">SEN Core - Semantic Extensions Native</h1>

 <p align="center">
-  This repository is the main module of SEN and implements the SEN server, a lightweight server process for Haiku, acting as the foundation of the semantic layer and integrating with the file system.
+  This repository contains the main module of SEN and implements the SEN server, a lightweight server process for Haiku, acting as the foundation of the semantic layer and integrating with the file system.
 </p>